-At MVR we have mixed feelings on artificial UVB lighting.
-We supplement our uros’ diet with products containing Vitamin D-3.
+In the past, we have had mixed feelings on artificial UVB lighting.
+We supplement our uros’ diet with products containing Vitamin D3.
 During the summer, we expose our Uromastyx to natural sunlight for basking.
-Many of the current UVB bulbs on the market do not provide the optimal range of UVB conditions.
+Many of the current UVB bulbs on the market do not provide the optimal range of UV wavelengths.
 There is also the risk of photo-kerato conjunctivitis.
-In 2009, a major brand of UVB bulb had a manufacturing error and the batch we used happened to be one of the ones that had the problem.
+From 2007-2009, major brands of UVB bulbs had a manufacturing error which resulted in damaging short-wave UV rays being emitted.
+The batch we used in 2010 happened to be one of the ones that had the problem.
 Unfortunately, The Dude suffered from painfully swollen eyes for a week.
 Luckily, there was no permanent damage to his eyes.
 After consulting with other Uro keepers, we decided UVB lighting wasn’t a necessity and in some cases, is not worth the expense, unpredictable output and health risk.

 Keep an eye on UV Guide UK for latest news in UV lighting for reptiles.